Start the responsible drinking conversation and breakthrough to your teen.

 Youth say that their parents and family members are a big influence in significant life decisions.
 Start the conversation with your kids and help them make informed decisions.

 For example, start with some celebrity gossip.
-Celebrities are a gold mine for terrible life choices (remember Brittany in 2007?
-Because she probably doesn’t).
+Celebrities are a gold mine for terrible life choices.
 You’re talking about it already, so discuss how your child feels when their idols abuse alcohol or drugs.

 Whatever their age, it’s never too early or too late to start talking.
 We know that talking about alcohol and drinking is sometimes not easy but getting the conversation started is the first step.